By April Hann Lanford

 Improper handling poses one of the greatest risks to the damage of an item.

-Whenever handling a three-dimensional object or a piece of furniture it is important to identify if there are areas of damage or weakness.
+Whenever handling a work of art, it is important to identify if there are areas of damage or weakness.
 Keeping an eye for areas of instability and understanding the construction of a piece can all play an important role on how the work is handled, packed, and/or transported.

 Gold Leaf and Painted Finishes

-These are a few key best practices to keep in mind when handling furniture.
-If you have had an item or collection that has been compromised from fire, moisture, impact or elevated levels of humidity, a specialist should be contacted immediately as it adds further complexity to how items should be handled.
+These are a few key best practices to keep in mind when handling fine art.
+If you have had an item or collection that has been compromised from fire, moisture, impact or elevated levels of humidity, a specialist should be contacted immediately as it adds further complexity to how the artwork should be handled.

 If you have any questions about handling or care of your collection, please contact us at: